SanthoshGugan/LLD/UrbanClap/Readme.md

 Marketplace where experts can offer their service and customer can utilize them

 ### Functional Requirements
-- Service providers can offer service.
+- Service providers can off\er service.
 They provide below details
   - type of service
   - slots available
   - fee per slot